-1.2.2 Springboard
+1.2.5 Springboard

 - No striking of the tree in any way prior to the discipline. - Exception: Peeling bark from the area where you will place your pocket is allowed under supervision of a Judge or a Global Sports Director. - Athletes need to use two "Springboards" to ascend to the top of the pole and chop a firmly attached block from the top of the pole. - o Intermediate/Rookies: Athletes need to use one "Springboard" to ascend to the top of the pole and chop a firmly attached block from the top of the pole. - Tape (provided by the event organizer) will be allowed under each pocket, nailing under the pocket is never permitted. - Athletes cutting into or through existing board holes will be disqualified, unless under certain circumstances i.e., no more room on a given pole.
-The Judge must determine if the Athlete is allowed to move to another Springboard pole or "to climb" at the corner of an existing hole. - The first hit from the top board will be an "up" hit. - The block must be cut from two sides from the top board while still attached to the pole. - Any uncut wood must be severed while the block is still attached to the pole for the Athlete to receive a time. - The area around the Springboard pole must be kept clear, except weights (without edges) to secure Springboards approved by the Judges. - Height - o Pro Division: 274cm - o Intermediate/Rookie Division: Springboard with one board have a height of 180cm.
+The Judge must determine if the Athlete is allowed to move to another Springboard pole or "to climb" at the corner of an existing hole. - The first hit from the top board will be an "up" hit. - The block must be cut from two sides from the top board while still attached to the pole. - Any uncut wood must be severed while the block is still attached to the pole for the Athlete to receive a time. - The area around the Springboard pole must be kept clear, except weights (without edges) to secure Springboards approved by the Judges. - o Any form of nails or screws are not permitted to secure the springboards. - Height - o Pro Division: 274cm - o Intermediate/Rookie Division: Springboard with one board have a height of 180cm.